Mayo Law Firm offers a full range of legal services in the area of U.S. Immigration Law:

 The Labor Certification requirement is waived for a National Interest Waiver petition under EB-2 and is not required in an EB-1 petition.
 We recommend consulting with Immigration Attorney on your eligibility for the National Interest waiver of the EB-2 or EB-1 categories.

-There are several available types of petitions applicable to obtaining a Green Card:
+- There are several available types of petitions applicable to obtaining a Green Card: • Family Sponsorship

-Most people become U.S. citizens in one of two ways:
+- Most people become U.S. citizens in one of two ways: 1.
+By birth (within the territory of the United States or to U.S. citizen parents)

 In addition, in 2000, Congress passed the Child Citizenship Act (CCA), which allows any child under the age of 18 who is adopted by a U.S. citizen and immigrates to the United States to acquire immediate citizenship.